Internal communication is no longer a support function — it’s a business advantage.

 a chart

 You need to understand their needs and what they expect from you.
-In pother words, you need to speak their language.
+In other words, you need to speak their language.
 It’s the only way you can get their attention and get your message through.

-In parallel, they have to deal with overflowing inboxes (remember that 62% of the emails received by employees are not important), and they spend 2.5 hours per day looking for the information they need to do their job.
+Think about it: most employees have the feeling they’re missing out on important information, such as company news.
+In parallel, they have to deal with overflowing inboxes, and they spend 2.5 hours per day looking for the information they need to do their job.

 Instead, you may want to reconsider the way you’re sharing your messages with your employees.